Kotrotsos/pillars-grid/README.md

 Pillars Grid is a Responsive CSS Grid system that is loosely based on natural divisions of a container/window.

+Please note: Currently working out the kinks, there are alot of cases where the grid will break- or loose ends (like the rounding issues)

 For four columns do:

         <div class="four columns">